leotiger/grav-plugin-backup-manager/README.md

 This is still a baby, a zero version.
 For this reason issues are expected.
 But you can be sure that Backup Manager is already doing a good job!
 Before spending more time on this, I would appreciate feedback.
-If a something like this is needed.
-And the communication of issues is highly welcome.
+If a something like this is needed...
+The communication of issues helps as a strong indicator for that...
+If you have an issue, let us know.
+Same thing goes for proposals and ideas.